Young immigrants and advocates are keeping the pressure until DACA announcement

-WASHINGTON --DREAMers and their allies have been holding an around-the-clock vigil in front of the White House to pressure President Donald Trump to continue the Deferred Action for Childhood Arrivals, DACA, program.
-It has shielded nearly 800,000 young undocumented immigrants from deportation and has allowed them to work and study legally in the U.S.
+WASHINGTON — Advocates for young immigrants have been holding a round-the-clock vigil in front of the White House to pressure President Donald Trump to continue the Deferred Action for Childhood Arrivals program.
+Known as DACA, it has shielded nearly 800,000 young undocumented immigrants from deportation and has allowed them to work and study legally in the U.S.

-“We want to tell the administration please support our DACA youth because to us our youth is our future,” Sumi Yi from the National Korean American Service and Education Consortium, NAKASEC, told NBC News on an afternoon of the vigil.
+“We want to tell the administration please support our DACA youth because to us our youth is our future,” said Sumi Yi, a member of the National Korean American Service and Education Consortium, NAKASEC, on a recent afternoon of the vigil.
 "The immigrant community needs the support from the president now more than ever.”

 Several government officials said Trump is likely to end the program, possibly by letting it expire over time, NBC News reported Friday.

-The vigil is one part of the surging pressure that advocates, clergy, community and government officials and leaders, as well as from the business, education and even psychology sectors are heaping on Trump to maintain DACA.
-The pressure is coming largely from liberal entities, but conservatives also have joined in.
+The vigil is one part of the surging pressure that advocates, clergy, community and government officials and leaders, and those from the business, education and even psychology sectors are heaping on Trump to maintain DACA.
+The pressure is coming largely from liberal groups, but conservatives also have joined in.

-The DACA advocates have been at the White House rain or shine since August 15th – the fifth anniversary of DACA’s implementation, and they say they plan on keeping a vigil until Sept.
-5th, the deadline that Texas Attorney General Ken Paxton and attorney generals from nine other Republican-led states gave Trump to announce he's ending the program or they will sue him.
+The DACA advocates have been at the White House rain or shine since Aug.
+15 — the fifth anniversary of DACA’s implementation — and they say they plan on keeping a vigil until Sept.
+5, the deadline that Texas Attorney General Ken Paxton and attorney generals from nine other Republican-led states gave Trump to announce he's ending the program before they will sue him.

 Hyunwoo Ward, also a 19-year-old college student, said he is participating in the vigil to raise awareness of DACA.

-“I’ve noticed while I’ve been here in front of the White House that a lot of people don’t know about DACA and it feels powerful to be able to raise awareness on the issue,” he told NBC Latino.
+“I’ve noticed while I’ve been here in front of the White House that a lot of people don’t know about DACA and it feels powerful to be able to raise awareness on the issue,” he said.

-“DACA is young immigrants that were brought here when they were children and some of them don’t even speak the language of the country to where they would be deported," he said.
+“DACA is young immigrants that were brought here when they were children and some of them don’t even speak the language of the country to where they would be deported," Ward added.

 Results from an NBC News/Survey Monkey poll released Thursday show that 64 percent of Americans support DACA.